Saphiretrolet11/IoT_project/README.md

  - Create a start button so that the sequence only starts on a click from the encoder .
  - Place the device in some case to protect it from the elements.
  - Change cloud service to something that allows for more UI customization.
+ - The set of calulations to get a recomended proof time would be changed so it can handle different scales.

 #Bild i bruk